fbngrm/zombie-driver/README.md

 Furthermore, I followed the dependency injection and fail early approach, with very few exceptions.
 Components are provided all dependencies they need during instantiation.
 The result is either a functioning instance or an error.
-On application start-up and error results in termination.
+On application start-up,  an error results in termination.
 Runtime errors do not lead to a crash or panic.

 Configuration is injected at start-up.